rober-m/haskell-bootcamp/README.md

 ## TODO

-- Fix: The Haskell extension doesn't detect GHCup and we can' use HLS because of it.
+- Fix: The Haskell extension doesn't detect GHCup and we can't use HLS because of it.